Carpenter Center opens ninja training program for kids

 Ninjas are training at the Carpenter Center.

-The center began its five-day-a-week Ninjazone program last week with high enrollment, gymnastics coach Bobby Youl said.
+The center began its five-day-a-week Ninjazone program last week with high enrollment, gymnastics coach Bobby Youel said.

-“It’s kind of like American Ninja Warrior for little kids,” Youl said.
+“It’s kind of like American Ninja Warrior for little kids,” Youel said.

 The program is meant to integrate into existing gyms, according to the Ninjazone website.
 It’s a fusion of martial arts, gymnastics and other freestyle movements with a tiered system of advancement.